-- o Bar towels.

-- Trash cans.
+- Bar towels.Trash cans.

 - Trash bags.

-- o Beverage napkins.
+- Beverage napkins.

-- o Bar spoon.
+- Bar spoon.

-- o Measuring devices.
+- Measuring devices.

-- o Ice scoop.
+- Ice scoop.

-- o Bottle opener, corkscrew, and can opener.
+- Bottle opener, corkscrew, and can opener.

 Placement of Items - The trick to running a smooth bar operation is the placement of the items being used.
 The table below lists the items and placement for a smooth operation.
 The location of the bar must be taken into consideration; it should be accessible to the guests but away from the food table.
 It should not be so large for the room that it dominates the area.